alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 If you’re unsure if your plant or seeds are controlled, [check the list](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/429934/plant-imports-categories.pdf).

 There are different rules, if you’re travelling with them and they’re for [personal use](https://www.gov.uk/bringing-food-animals-plants-into-uk/pets-and-other-animals).

+If you’re importing ‘prohibited plants’ for scientific research or any other reason, you'll need a licence,

 ##Importing 'controlled' plants